cucapra/hbir/docs/overview.md

 HBIR is a third option.
 It acts as a *meta-ISA*, providing a consistent framework that unifies the members of a family of similar---but specialized---hardware.
 Each member of the hardware family gets its on specialized ISA, but instead of specifying the differences in an *ad hoc* way, the details of a specific machine are specified in an HBIR program.
-Using HBIR, higher-level software and toolchains can use HBIR as a systematic, consistent way to interact with specialized hardware.
+Higher-level software and toolchains can use HBIR as a systematic, consistent way to interact with specialized hardware.

 By making the hardware target details explicit in a programming language, HBIR enables: